NACUSO 2021 Board of Directors Election

 A person may be nominated through the Nominating Committee or by petition.

-The Nominating Committee consists of Becky Reed (Chair), Tom Davis & Matt Kardell.
-All persons interested in obtaining the nomination of the Nominating Committee should send a bio, a letter explaining their professional experience and personal attributes that they possess to contribute as a director of NACUSO and their responses to the attached Nomination Questionnaire.
-The information should be sent to Shawna@nacuso.org.
-All nomination requests must be received on or before February 20, 2020.
-The Nominating Committee will report qualified candidates on or before March 6, 2020.
-All applicants will be notified of the decision of the Nominating Committee in early March.
+The Nominating Committee consists of Tom Davis (Chair), Phil DuPree & Steph Sherrodd.
+All persons interested in obtaining the nomination of the Nominating Committee should send their bio, a letter explaining professional experience and personal attributes they possess to contribute as a director of NACUSO and their responses to the Nomination Questionnaire.
+Nomination information should be sent to Shawna@nacuso.org on or before February 22, 2021.
+The Nominating Committee will report qualified candidates on or before March 3, 2021.
+All applicants will be notified of the decision of the Nominating Committee by March 9, 2021.

 The Board has identified skill sets and experience required by the Board in order to fulfill the mission of NACUSO.
 The Nominating Committee will be nominating candidates based not only upon their general qualification, but also against the criteria of the skills and experience needed to complement the skills and experience of persons already on the Board.
 This means that otherwise qualified candidates may not be nominated by the Nominating Committee.
 For your information, the desired attributes and experience identified by the Board are attached hereto.

 The By-Laws also permit a candidate to be nominated by petition.
 Any Primary Member representative may be nominated upon a petition signed by ten percent (10%) of the Primary Members.
-You may contact Guy Messick (610-891-9000) for further information on this process if you are interested in pursuing nomination by petition.
-The nominating petitions must be filed with NACUSO at its offices on or before February 21, 2020.
+You may contact Brian Lauer (610-891-9000) for further information on this process if you are interested in pursuing nomination by petition.
+The nominating petitions must be filed with NACUSO at its offices on or before February 25, 2021.
 You are not precluded from pursuing nomination by petition contemporaneously with an application for nomination by the Nominating Committee.

 NACUSO is committed to providing a Board that is diversified and representative of the Primary Membership.
 We are grateful to those of our membership that are willing to donate their valuable time and talents to help support NACUSO in accomplishing our mission.